Khakh: Pakistan

 In the locations mentioned above, most of the Khakh people speak Saraiki as a first language.

 India

 In India, most of the Khakh(s) live in the state of Punjab and New Delhi.
 But some also reside in Haryana and the Union Territory of Chandigarh.

-A large population of Indian Khakh(s) are concentrated in the city of Chandigarh, India.
+A large population of Indian Khakhs are concentrated in the city of Chandigarh, India.

-Most Khakh(s) in India are Sikh, and speak Punjabi and Hindi as their first-languages.
+Most Khakh(s) in India are Sikh, and speak Punjabi and Hindi as their first languages.

 North America

 Today, in Canada and the US a large number of people identify with the last name Khakh, are first or second generation immigrants with Indian origin.

 Quite like other Asian-origin communities, much of the people from the Khakh caste, are concentrated in the Western states/provinces, of the US and Canada respectively.
 In Canada, much are present in British Columbia.